RTEMS/rtems-docs/eng/vc-users.rst

 .. code-block:: shell

-  git checkout master
+  git checkout main
   git pull
   git checkout branch1
-  git merge master
+  git merge main

-If all goes well the new commits you pulled into your master branch will be merged into your branch1, which will now be up-to-date.
+If all goes well the new commits you pulled into your main branch will be merged into your branch1, which will now be up-to-date.
 However, if branch1 has not been pushed remotely then rebasing might be a good alternative to merging because the merge generates a commit.